Tommie Dora Barker: Membership and regional field agent for ALA

 Barker began her membership with ALA in 1909, and served on its Membership Committee from 1921-1922.
 She also served on the ALA Council from 1923-1928.
 In 1927, she was nominated for honorary vice-president, but lost to Charles Rodan.
 The nomination was the second given to a southerner, and the loss "reflected the South's lack of voting strength in the ALA".

 Barker left the Carnegie Library School in 1930 to work as a regional field agent for the American Library Association, representing Southern libraries.

 Personal life

-Barker never married nor bore any children.
+Barker never married or had children.
 She lived for many years with her mother and two of her sisters, including Mary Cornelia Barker.

 Death

 Barker died February 6, 1978, three months after suffering a stroke.
 She is buried in Rose Hill Cemetery in Rockmart, Georgia.